Language Facilitation Strategies

 A- A+

-Well, it’s Week 4 of the new semester and, in our AAC classes, we’ve been talking a lot about how language is represented and organized in communication boards/books, SGDs, and AAC apps.
-We’ve talked about the pro’s and con’s of representing language in various ways, and discussed the options for how to set up displays so that people can easily access the words they need.
+Well, it’s Week 4 of the new semester, and in our AAC classes, we’ve been talking a lot about how language is represented and organized in communication boards/books, SGDs, and AAC apps.
+We’ve talked about the pros and cons of representing language in various ways and discussed the options for setting up displays so that people can easily access the words they need.
 At this point, we know how to choose appropriate symbols, select appropriate vocabulary, and arrange it in an appropriate format.
 In short, we know how to put language ‘in.’
 Now comes the hard part: Getting it out.

 Our June Strategy of the Month is about techniques for language facilitation.
 If you’re an SLP well-versed in language therapy with speaking children, these posts will cover some familiar territory.
 Eliciting language and responding in a way that facilitates the learning of more advanced skills is pretty much the same whether you are working with someone who communicates primarily through natural speech, manual signs, or an AAC device.
 There are a couple of extra things we have to attend to, but if you can facilitate language in a speaking child, you can do it with someone who is communicating through AAC.